Hermann Schaetzl (Schätzl)

 Research / Scholarly Activities

 Dr. Schaetzl obtained his M.D. at the Ludwig-Maximilans-University of Munich, Germany, where he also received a Dr.med./Ph.D. degree (summa cum laude; in retrovirology).
 He was then a postdoctoral fellow with Stanley B. Prusiner (Nobel Prize in Physiology or Medicine 1997) at the University of California San Francisco (UCSF) before establishing his own lab as Assistant Professor at the University of Munich and the Gene Center Munich in 1996.
 In 2002 he was appointed Professor of Clinical Virology (with tenure) and Head of the Clinical Virology Unit at the Technical University of Munich.
 From 2010 to 2013 he was with the University of Wyoming as Wyoming Endowed Excellence Chair in Prion Biology.
-Dr. Schaetzl was tenured professor at universities in Germany, U.S.A. and Canada.
+Dr. Schaetzl was a tenured professor at universities in Germany, U.S.A., and Canada.

-He is an established member of the international prion research community and editorial board member of the journal ‘Prion’.
-He was often an invited speaker and member of the organizing or advisory committees of the international prion conferences, and has served on grant reviews and study sections in Canada (CIHR), U.K., Germany, France, Italy, Switzerland, Austria, Australia, South Africa, Canada and USA (NIH) on a regular basis.
-He has published over 100 research articles, 30 reviews and book chapters, and co-edited two textbooks.
+He is an established member of the international prion research community and an editorial board member of the journal ‘Prion’.
+He was often an invited speaker and member of the organizing or advisory committees of the international prion conferences and has served on grant reviews and study sections in Canada (CIHR), the U.K., Germany, France, Italy, Switzerland, Austria, Australia, South Africa, Canada and USA (NIH) on a regular basis.
+He has published over 100 research articles, 30 reviews, and book chapters, and co-edited two textbooks.
 His primary research interest is in the molecular and cellular biology of prion diseases, with an emphasis on experimental therapeutic or prophylactic approaches.